xbenitogranell/xbenitogranell.github.io/_pages/publications.md

 * **Benito, X.**, Feitl, M., Fritz, S.C., Mosquera, P.V., Schneider, T., Hampel, H., Quevedo, L. & Steinitz-Kannan, M. Identifying temporal and spatial patterns of diatom community change in the tropical Andes over the last c.
 150 years.
 2019.
 Journal of Biogeography 43: 1889-1900.

 ## Ecological indicators across the aquatic continuum
 Freshwaters make disproportionate constributions to biochemical cycles and biodiversity, while coastal wetlands and deltas provide more ecosystem services than any other terrestrial biome for the same unit area.
-Employing a multidisciplinary approach, I combine traditional ecological</a> and palaeoecological approaches to study past, present and future Mediterranean coastal wetland ecosystems and tropical freshwaters.
+Employing a multidisciplinary approach, I combine traditional ecological and palaeoecological approaches to study past, present and future Mediterranean coastal wetland ecosystems and tropical freshwaters.

 * Luethje, M., **Benito, X.**, Schneider, T., Mosquera, P. V., Baker, P., & Fritz, S. C. (2023).
 Paleolimnological responses of Ecuadorian páramo lakes to local and regional stressors over the last two millennia. _Journal of Paleolimnology_. <a href="https://doi.org/10.1007/s10933-022-00274-5">DOI</a>